Which Colleges Superscore the ACT?

 Schools that currently superscore the ACT Exam

 While not all colleges practice this, the good news is that many do.
 Below, we’ve assembled a list of the schools that currently superscore the ACT exam.
+This list is constantly changing, so be sure to double-check the policies of the schools on your list.

 Baldwin Wallace University